Cherreads

 The marble answered.

-A voice slid into his skull like a lover's tongue made of rust.
+A voice slid into his skull.

 "Hello, little prince.
 Did you miss me?"

-Finn's voice echoed, bright and oblivious.
+Finn's voice echoed, bright and clueless.

 "Room assignments are up, murder-eyes!
 We're dorm mates!
 Destiny's got terrible taste!"